espruino/EspruinoDocs/tutorials/Battery Monitor.md

 --------

-We're using the [Averager Library](/Averager) here to store data in a format that is easy to graph.
+We're using the [Averager Library](/Averager) here to store data in a format that is easy to graph:

 ```JS
 var Averager = require("Averager").Averager;